Frank1br/Frank1br/README.md

 <h2 align="center">👩‍💻 About Me</h2>

 <p align="left">
   Hello, everyone!
-My name is Frank Oliveira, and I’m a passionate developer! 🚀<br><br>
+My name is Frank Oliveira, and I’m a passionate developer always looking to improve my skills and explore new market trends. 🚀<br><br>
-  I started coding when I was 16, but my interest in technology goes way back to my childhood.
-Since then, I've been diving deep into coding, solving bugs, and continuously learning.
+  My journey in technology started in my childhood, but I began coding seriously at 16.
+Since then, I've been deeply involved in development, solving bugs, and continuously learning.
+With a background in Computer Engineering and experience in project management, I combine technical expertise with strategic thinking to develop efficient and scalable solutions.
   <br><br>
-  Currently, I’m working on my first major project, where I’m using Flutter for the front-end and PHP for the back-end.
-This experience has been challenging, but it has helped me grow as a developer, improving my problem-solving skills and ability to handle real-world projects.
+  I have worked on both personal and academic projects, applying modern development practices to create high-performance, user-centered applications.
+Currently, I’m working on my first major independent project, using Flutter for the front-end and PHP for the back-end.
+This experience has been challenging, but it has strengthened my problem-solving skills and my ability to manage real-world projects effectively.
   <br><br>
-  If you want to know more about me, feel free to connect through my social media! 😊
+  My goal is to keep evolving as a professional, taking on challenges that allow me to grow and make a positive impact through technology.
+I'm open to new opportunities and connections to share experiences and contribute to innovative solutions!
+If you want to know more about me, feel free to reach out through my social media! 😊
 </p>

 ---

 ### 💻 What I Do:
-- 🔭 Working as a mobile developer
+- 🔭 Working as a full-stack developer
-- 📚 Currently learning more about Dart, Flutter, and back-end development
+- 📚 Currently learning more about full stack development
 - ⚡ In my free time, I go to church and play guitar 🎸

 ---